 - The ability to establish a research territory

 - The niche you are into must be established and justified

 - Finally, you are expected to explain the significance of your research in the introduction.

 So how do you effectively put the lines together in other to achieve the expected results that will cover the three areas so far mentioned?
-The tips will be of valuable help:
+Advice from the leading professionals of DissertationTeam will be of valuable help:

 - It begins with findings; aims of the thesis, research questions and contributions, and several others that must be included in the introduction.
 This part should be brief.

 - The aims of the thesis and the overarching topic should be stated in full details in the next paragraph of the introduction.
 This is important to prepare the minds of your readers on what they are going to encounter as they read through your work.

 - Next, define the terms and scope of the topic.
 It is important to let your readers understand your boundary and the limitations that are on your path.

 - What is the gap that you intend to fill in the current state of the literature?
 You can now identify such and work out the modalities at this point.